Nheko-Reborn/nheko/README.md

     - Video call support (optional): compositor, opengl, qmlgl, rtp, vpx
     - [libnice](https://gitlab.freedesktop.org/libnice/libnice)
 - XCB, XCB-EWMH: For screensharing support on X11.
 VOIP needs to be enabled.
 Can be disabled with `-DSCREENSHARE_X11=OFF`.
-- [qtkeychain](https://github.com/frankosterfeld/qtkeychain) (You need at least version 0.12 for proper Gnome Keychain support)
+- [qtkeychain](https://github.com/frankosterfeld/qtkeychain) (You need at least version 0.12 for proper Gnome Keychain support.
+The bundled version requires libsecret, unless you pass `-DLIBSECRET_SUPPORT=OFF`.)
 - A compiler that supports C++ 17:
     - Clang 6 (tested on Travis CI)
     - GCC 7 (tested on Travis CI)